QuickStart¶

 Note that the batch file assumes that python 3.9 64 bit is the python version installed at C:\Python39_64 and that MinGW 64 bit is installed at C:\MinGW\mingw64\bin and C:\MinGW\mingw64\lib.
 Edit those path names for your situation.

-Note that it starts by uninstalling rocketcea in case bad files are left from previous attempts.
-(Plan for the worst, hope for the best.)
+The batch file starts by uninstalling rocketcea in case bad files are left from previous attempts.
+(This would not be necessary in a fresh virtual environment.)

 You may need to edit the hard-coded paths to your own location of python and MinGW.